Recursively-Constrained Partially Observable Markov Decision Processes: Introduction

 \section{Introduction}

 Partially Observable Markov Decision Processes (POMDPs) are powerful models for sequential decision making due to their ability to account for transition uncertainty and partial observability.
 Their applications range from autonomous driving \cite{Pendleton2017autonomousvehicles} and robotics to geology \cite{Lauri2023POMDPRobotics, WANG2022groundwater}, asset maintenance \cite{PAPAKONSTANTINOU2014maintenance}, and human-computer interaction \cite{Chen2020trustpomdp}.
 Constrained POMDPs (C-POMDPs) are extensions of POMDPs that impose a bound on expected cumulative costs while seeking policies that maximize expected total reward.
-C-POMDPs address the need to consider multiple objectives in applications such as autonomous rover that may have a navigation task as well as a budget on energy usage, or human-AI dialogue systems with constraints on the length of dialogues.
-However, we observe that optimal policies computed for C-POMDPs exhibit pathological behavior, which are sometimes opposed to the C-POMDP's intended purpose.
+C-POMDPs address the need to consider multiple objectives in applications such as autonomous rover that may have a navigation task as well as an energy usage budget, or human-AI dialogue systems with constraints on the length of dialogues.
+However, we observe that optimal policies computed for C-POMDPs exhibit pathological behavior in some problems, which can be opposed to the C-POMDP's intended purpose.

 \begin{example}[Cave Navigation] Consider a rover agent in a cave with two tunnels, A and B, which may have rocky terrains.
-To model wheel damage, a cost of $10$ is given for traversing through rocky terrain, and $0$ otherwise.
+Traversing tunnel A has a higher expected reward than traversing tunnel B. To model wheel damage, a cost of $10$ is given for traversing through rocky terrain, and $0$ otherwise.
 The agent has noisy observations (correct with a probability of $0.8$) of a tunnel's terrain type, and hence, has to maintain a \emph{belief} (probability distribution) over the terrain type in each tunnel.
 The task is to navigate to the end of a tunnel while ensuring that the expected total cost is below a threshold of $5$.
-The agent starts with the initial belief distribution of $0.5$ probability of rocks in tunnel $A$ and $0$ probability of rocks in tunnel $B$. \end{example}
+The agent has the initial belief of $0.5$ probability of rocks and $0.5$ probability of no rocks in tunnel $A$, and $0$ probability of rocks and $1.0$ probability of no rocks in tunnel $B$. \end{example}